HTTP-RPC/Kilo/README.md

 * Instances of `URL` represent binary content.
 They behave similarly to `<input type="file">` tags in HTML and can only be used with `POST` requests.
 * Arrays represent multi-value parameters and generally behave similarly to `<select multiple>` tags in HTML forms.
 However, arrays containing URL values are handled like `<input type="file" multiple>` tags in HTML and and can only be used with `POST` requests.

 The result handler is called upon completion of the operation.
-If the operation completes successfully, the first argument will contain the value returned by the server.
-If the operation fails, the first argument will be `nil`, and the second argument will be populated with an `Error` instance describing the error that occurred.
+If successful, the first argument will contain the value returned by the server.
+Otherwise, the first argument will be `nil`, and the second argument will be populated with an `NSError` instance describing the problem that occurred.

 Note that, while requests are typically processed on a background thread, result handlers are called on the same operation queue that initially invoked the service method.
 This is typically the application's main queue, which allows result handlers to update the application's user interface directly, rather than posting a separate update operation to the main queue.

 ### Authentication
-Although it is possible to use the `urlSession(_:didReceive:completionHandler:)` method of the `URLSessionDataDelegate` protocol to authenticate service requests, this method requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.
+Although it is possible to use the `URLSession:didReceiveChallenge:completionHandler:` method of the `NSURLSessionDelegate` protocol to authenticate service requests, this method requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.

 HTTP-RPC provides an additional authentication mechanism that can be specified on a per-proxy basis.
 The `authorization` property can be used to associate a set of user credentials with a proxy instance.
-This property accepts an instance of `URLCredential` identifying the user.
+This property accepts an instance of `NSURLCredential` identifying the user.
 When specified, the credentials are submitted with each service request using basic HTTP authentication.

 **IMPORTANT** Since basic authentication transmits the encoded username and password in clear text, it should only be used with secure (i.e. HTTPS) connections.